 - Supports healthy cholesterol, liver health, and detoxification

 $52.44 — or subscribe and save 20%

 Pantethine is the active form of vitamin B5 or pantothenic acid.
 Supplementing with regular pantothenic acid will not necessarily increase the body’s levels of pantethine since this conversion process is tightly regulated.
 Pantethine is involved in hundreds of metabolic processes including energy production and fatty acid synthesis.
 It regulates the production of total cholesterol, triglycerides, LDL, and HDL, supporting healthy cholesterol balance, a role that is not shared by pantothenic acid.
 Pantethine is also required for the synthesis of stress hormones in the adrenal glands, therefore an inadequate supply may result in adrenal insufficiency, which compromises immunity, energy, metabolism and overall well-being.
 Lastly, it is also essential for phase II liver detoxification, and may protect against fatty liver degeneration and other types of liver damage better than regular vitamin B5.

-In 1996, AOR released the first Canadian standalone vitamin B5 in the form of Pantethine.
-Unlike many others since, AOR’s Pantethine provides a pure, effective form of this important nutrient at a research-supported dose.
+AOR’s Pantethine highlights the benefits of vitamin B5, providing a pure form of this important nutrient in an efficient form and at an effective dosage.
 Pantethine is an excellent natural support for those with abnormal blood lipids, for those dealing with constant stress and for those with liver disorders.

-Take 3 capsules daily with/without food, or as directed by a qualified health care practitioner.
+Take three capsules daily with/without food, or as directed by a qualified health care practitioner.